Huangtubaye233/Huangtubaye233.github.io/index.md

 ## Research Interest

 My current research interest is about how we can interpret, evaluate, and (hopefully) improve the current AI systems.
-Given my interest, these tasks are more driven by linguistics (especially pragmatics) perspectives.
+Given my interest, these tasks are mostly driven by linguistics (especially pragmatics) perspectives.
 I am also interested in multilinguality and low-resource settings, including how models understand and handle under-represented languages such as slang.

 [This post](https://seantrott.substack.com/p/so-you-want-to-be-an-llm-ologist) has profoundly shaped my research perspective and current work.